jmedin1965/Notes/Dogtag_-_internal_off-line_CA.md

 # Dogtag - internal off-line CA
 Created Friday 01 December 2023

-I tried to install this using debian, but just too difficult.
+I tried to install this using Debian, but just too difficult.
 No point re-inventing the wheel, so I'm installing on a CentOS 8 system with 8G disk space and an encrypted root disk.

-I did find an excelent doc on how to install an off-line CA on centOS, but it's for centOS 7.
-I will follow it and see if it works with centOS 8;
+I did find an excellent doc on how to install an off-line CA on CentOS, but it's for CentOS 7.
+I will follow it and see if it works with CentOS 8;

 REF <https://github.com/rharmonson/richtech/wiki/OSVDC-Series:-Root-Certificate-Authority-(PKI)-with-Dogtag-10.3-on-CentOS-7.3.1611>

 install apache and php - NOT REQUIRED!
 --------------------------------------

-centOS 8 uses tomcat.
-If these are installed, dogtag instalation fails
+CentOS 8 uses tomcat.
+If these are installed, dogtag installation fails

 Configure firewall
 ------------------